rbarbera/functional-reactive-programming-swift/manuscript/introduction.md

 You might have noticed that almost everything can be modeled as a stream of data, and you’re right.
 The components that you find in Cocoa framework and in most of libraries don’t offer public RP.
 Instead, you’ll find **extensions** that add the reactive behaviour to existing frameworks.
 We can then, create a native API to model user interactions with the app, the app with local data sources, and also, why not? with remote data sources.

-The events received from these streams will be mostly used directly and won’t require any manipulation before using them, but one of the main advantages of RP is the ease of applying operators to these events.
+The events received from these streams will be mostly consumed directly and won’t require any manipulation before using them, but one of the main advantages of RP is the ease of applying operators to these events.
 These operators are defined as a functions that can be applied to the stream.
-The term functional appears, and joins the paradigm RP, **Functional Reactive Programming**.
+The term functional appears, and joins the RP pardigm, **Functional Reactive Programming**.
 We couldn’t imagine RP without the use of functional concepts.

 > An operator applied to a  stream is a function that given an input stream it returns another stream manipulating the events received by the source stream.

 When we *consume* these events we can do it in two ways:

-- **Observing**: We can directly observe the stream, and specify in a *closure* the actions to be executed depending on the type of event.
+- **Observing**: We can directly observe the stream, and specify in a *closure* the operations to be executed depending on the type of event.
 - **Binding**: Connecting streams with existing object.
 Every time an event is received from the stream, it automatically updates the object *(or object property)*.

 For example, if we have a stream that sends collections of tasks to be shown in a table, and we have a collection that keeps a reference to the last returned collection, we can bind the signal that returns these collections to the collection property.
 That way it always reflect the last state when the stream sends new collections.
 It’s also very common use binding for UI elements.
 For example, updating the state of enabled in a button using a function that validates some text streams.

-> Remember, in FRP we’re going to have three main components **Streams (observables), Operators and Bindings**.
+> Remember, in RP we’re going to have three main components **Streams (observables), Operators and Bindings**.
 Later, we’ll see each of them with more details and the available operations.

 ## Observation patterns
-When I started with the reactive concepts one of my firsts concerns was understanding which similar patters I had been used so far, the problems they presented, and how FRP could help or make them easier.
+When I started with the reactive concepts one of my firsts concerns was understanding which similar patters I had been using so far, the problems they presented, and how FRP could help or make them easier.
 You probably use some of them daily:

 ### KVO
 Extensively used in Cocoa.
 It allows observing the state of the properties of a given object, and react to the changes.
 The main problem with KVO is that it’s not easy to use, the API is overloaded and it doesn’t offer and API based on blocks (closures in Swift).